Commissioning the plant

 Following decommissioning of the Port Pirie treatment plant site in 1962, attempts were made to establish alternative uses including the pursuit of rare earth elements.
 In subsequent years ongoing maintenance of the site has included covering much of the tailing dams with granulated slag from the neighbouring lead smelters; this has proved very effective in the minimisation of gamma radiation, radon emission and dust suppression.

 The site is a registered premise under the Radiation Protection and Control Act 1982.
 A certificate of registration (license 50987) issued for the site by the Environment Protection Authority includes a number of conditions to ensure the ongoing protection of people and the environment from the harmful effects of ionising radiation.
-The development and implementation of an appropriate long-term management plan for the site will involve a number of phases discussed under Site management.
+The development and implementation of an appropriate long-term management plan for the site will involve a number of phases discussed under Site management on the Port Pirie yearly site activities page.

 Demolition of former laboratory on the Port Pirie treatment